neoforged/.github/primers/26.2/index.md

     - `createBed` - Creates a bed with variants for the head and foot.
     - `createSign` - Creates a sign with variants depending on rotation.
     - `$BlockFamilyProvider`
-        - `customHangingSign` - Sets the hanging sign block using a custom wall variant.
+        - `customHangingSign` - Creates the hanging sign model using a custom wall variant.
-        - `hangingSign` - Sets the hanging sign block.
+        - `hangingSign` - Creates the hanging sign model.
+        - `pillar` - Creates a rotated pillar with a horizontal variant model.
 - `net.minecraft.client.data.models.model`
     - `ModelTemplates`
         - `BED_HEAD`, `BED_FOOT` - Model templates for the bed parts.